Sawaiz/mppcControl/readme.md

 ```bash
 git clone https://github.com/Sawaiz/mppcControl
 ```
+*config.json* needs to be edited to match your configuration. every time the server starts, it looks in here to decide what GPIO are available.

 ### Packages
 Update cache for apt-get so we can install the nodejs that works for raspberry pi 2 (arm v7).